AliceO2Group/Monitoring/doc/DPL.md

 A URL to the monitoring backend can be passed through `monitoring-url` parameter.
 The list of supported backends is available in the [Monitoring README](https://github.com/AliceO2Group/Monitoring#monitoring-instance) file.

-Then, from the `O2Device` source Monitoring instance can be accessed via [Monitoring service](https://github.com/AliceO2Group/AliceO2/tree/dev/Framework/Core#monitoring-service).
+Then, from the `DataProcessingDevice` source Monitoring instance can be accessed via [Monitoring service](https://github.com/AliceO2Group/AliceO2/tree/dev/Framework/Core#monitoring-service).
 ### Monitoring backends at CERN

 There are so-called _Community Services_ available at CERN GPN network and O<sup>2</sup> developers are welcome to use them in order to store and display metrics.